 On August 31, 2006, the State Council promulgated the Circular on Strengthening Land Control (《關於加強土地調控有關問題的通知》).
 The circular requires to establish a system for uniformly publicizing the minimum rate standards of industrial land grant to uniformly formulate and publicize the minimum rate standards of industrial land grant in all localities.
-The minimum rate standards of industrial land grant shall not be less than the sum of the cost of obtaining the land, the preliminary cost of land development and the related expenses collected as required.
+The minimum rate standards of industrial land grant the cost of obtaining the land, the preliminary cost of land development and the related expenses collected as required.
 The industrial land must be transferred by way of tender, auction or listing at a price not less than the minimum rates as publicized.